jeffu231/FlexRadioServices/README.md

 ## Configuration

-The appsettings.json in the source tree is a working example and should give an example of many possibilities.
+The appsettings.user.json in the source tree is a working example of the user settings to establish working CAT ports and MQTT configuration.
+This file needs to be located in /app/appsettings/appsettings.user.json in the container.
+The compose file has a volume created in that location to store the file so it can persist and be updated without modifying the source tree.